ProServicesStorage/BulkRestorePST/README.md

 # BulkRestorePST
-Restores multiple backup jobs to a corresponding PST file with matching job number
+Restores multiple backup jobs to a corresponding PST file with matching job number for Compliance Archiver Journal Data.
+However, it could be modified for any type of restore and the appropriate XML generated in Commvault.
+This was a use case be can be helpful as a template.

 Usage: